-The table below reflects long-term expected real rates of return by asset class.
+The table below reflects long-term expected real rates of return by asset class as of June 30, 2017.
 The rates of return were calculated using the capital market assumptions applied to determine the discount rate and asset allocation.

-Asset Class Target Asset Allocation Real Return Years 1-10 1 Real Return Years 11+ 2
+Asset Class Target Asset Allocation Real Return Years 1-10 Real Return Years 11+2

 Global Equity 51.0% 5.25% 5.71%

 Global Debt Securities 20.0 0.99 2.43

 Inflation Assets 6.0 0.45 3.36

 Private Equity 10.0 6.83 6.95

 Real Estate 10.0 4.50 5.13

 Infrastructure and Forestland 2.0 4.50 5.09

 Liquidity 1.0 (0.55) (1.05)

-1 An expected inflation of 2.50% used for this period.

-2 An expected inflation of 3.00% used for this period.
+- An expected inflation of 2.50% used for this period. - An expected inflation of 3.00% used for this period.

 Discount rate.
-The discount rate used to measure the total pension liability was 7.65%.
+The discount rate used to measure the total pension liability as of June 30, 2018 and June 30, 2017 was 7.15% and 7.65%, respectfully.
 To determine whether the municipal bond rate should be used in the calculation of the discount rate for public agency plans, the amortization and smoothing periods recently adopted by the Board were used.
 For the Plan, the crossover test was performed for a miscellaneous agent rate plan and a safety agent rate plan selected as being more at risk of failing the crossover test and resulting in a discount rate that would be different from the long-term expected rate of return on pension investments.
 Based on the testing of the rate plans, the tests revealed the assets would not run out.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The crossover test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained on CalPERS' website under the GASB 68 section.